 The activity-based method uses a similar calculation but looks at the amount of a particular material or product a company has purchased and takes the ‘emissions factor’ from auditable scientific studies into the amount of carbon released into the atmosphere from that activity.
 This is considered a more accurate method and is our preferred approach at Trace, where possible, particularly for scopes 1 and 2.

-To calculate your carbon emissions, Trace ideally needs accurate and historical data about your business.
-The data required may include your energy use, the amount of waste you produce and how much you spend on suppliers over the previous 12-month period.
+To calculate your business or your client’s business’ carbon emissions, Trace needs accurate and historical data.
+This will include, but is not exclusive to, energy use, the amount of waste you produce and how much you spend on suppliers over the previous 12-month period.

 Scope 3 emissions are typically the most difficult to measure but are perhaps the most important - CDP’s 2019 Supply Chain Report states that supply chain emissions can account for 5.5x the amount of an average business’s direct emissions.